IrhaNaveed/Document-Intelligence-API/README.md

 - Legacy `.doc` files (the old binary Word format) aren't parsed — only `.docx` and PDF are supported.
 Convert `.doc` files to `.docx` or PDF before uploading.
 - `.docx` chunks have no page number, since Word doesn't store pagination in the file (it's computed by the renderer at display/print time).
 Their citations include the document name only.
-- Re-uploading a file with the same name adds duplicate chunks rather than replacing the previous version.